Rutabadev/minesweeper/README.md

 This is a recreation of the minesweeper game using Svelte.

-## How to play

-Bomb number can be adjusted on the top left corner.
-You know how to play minesweeper for the rest.
+## Notable features

+- Hold and drag to place flags 🚩
+- Long press for flags on mobile
+- Bombs 💣 number in the top left corner is editable before starting a game
+- The first guess will never be a bomb
+- On a lost game, the exploding bomb will be with red background, and any wrong guess will be marked with a ❌ on top of the bomb

 ## Deploying